Dieterbe/dieterblog/content/post/the-last-thing-i-want-to-do-is-write-yet-another-timeseries-database-yet-here-we-are.md

 2. support growth from small to medium-scale multi-tenant SaaS.
 We need solid clustering for availability and load balancing.
 3. whatever we use must be fully free/open source (a must for our business model.
 Everyone must be able to run the stack)
 4. operational simplicity
-5. a powerful / flexible querying API, preferrably graphite compatible because it has a great data processing / querying API that a lot of people already know and love.
+5. a powerful / flexible querying API, preferably graphite compatible because it has a great data processing / querying API that a lot of people already know and love.

 <div class="intermezzo"><strong>Intermezzo:</strong> Both the Graphite and its alternative Graphite-api projects support plugging in 3rd party databases through a plugin api.
 (docs for <a href="http://graphite.readthedocs.org/en/latest/storage-backends.html">Graphite</a> and <a href="http://graphite-api.readthedocs.org/en/latest/finders.html">Graphite-api</a>).